Antarctic Research Base

 Appears in 2 stories

 An annular solar eclipse swept across Antarctica on February 17, 2026, creating a 'ring of fire' visible for 2 minutes and 20 seconds when the Moon covered 96% of the Sun.
-Research stations including Concordia and Mirny recorded temperature drops and wildlife behavior changes during the brief darkening—data that adds to more than a century of eclipse science that has yielded discoveries from helium to confirmation of general relativity.
+Research stations including Concordia and Mirny recorded temperature drops and wildlife behavior changes during the brief darkening.

 In early January 2025, an international team drilling through Antarctic ice hit bedrock at 2,800 meters depth.
-They pulled up ice more than 1.2 million years old—the oldest continuous climate record ever extracted.
-Inside those frozen layers sit trapped air bubbles containing pristine samples of ancient atmospheres, offering a direct window into greenhouse gas concentrations across multiple glacial cycles.
+They pulled up ice more than 1.2 million years oldβthe oldest continuous climate record ever extracted.
+Trapped in the frozen layers are samples of ancient atmospheres in air bubbles, offering a direct window into greenhouse gas concentrations across multiple glacial cycles.

 No stories match your search